Preston-Landers/Prompt-Like-A-Pro/README.md

 Different models have different capabilities, and some are better suited for certain tasks than others.
 For example, Claude Opus 4 with "Extended Thinking" is powerful for complex coding tasks, but hits resource limits very quickly (i.e., gets expensive fast).
-Claude Sonnet 4 is a very, good model and returns results much more quickly than Opus 4, and can handle most tasks fine.
+Claude Sonnet 4 is a very good model and returns results much more quickly than Opus 4, and can handle most tasks fine.

 You can always ask a more advanced model for help with the core problem, and